Diffusion: get the definition and the factors

 Define active transport as the movement of particles through a cell membrane from a region of lower concentration to a region of higher concentration (against the concentration gradient) using energy from respiration.
 The marks live in three ideas: against the gradient, energy from respiration, and the involvement of carrier/transport proteins in the membrane (Extended only for the protein detail).

 Classic contexts: root hair cells absorbing mineral ions from soil where ion concentration is already low inside the cell would be the wrong way for diffusion, and the gut absorbing glucose after most has been absorbed.
-The mark-killer here is saying active transport 'uses energy' without saying from respiration: that link is what they reward.
+The high-difficulty area here is saying active transport 'uses energy' without saying from respiration: that link is what they reward.
 Never write that it 'creates energy'.
-If you want this drilled against past-paper questions, you can take a free trial class with our team.
+If you want this drilled against past-paper questions, you can take a trial class with our team.

 The potato osmosis practical (Paper 6 favourite)